blidblid/berglund/projects/mixins/README.md

 ### Final thoughts

-Is a middleware between apps and component libraries is a good idea for your code?
+Is a layer between apps and component libraries is a good idea for your code?
 It depends on the context.
 If you're working on a hobby-project, the constraints would probably be too frustrating.
-But if you're working in a company with multiple apps, then a middleware using mixins would do a lot for productivity and unified UX.
+But if you're working in a company with multiple apps, then a layer using mixins would do a lot for productivity and unified UX.